inivekin/factor-cell/README.md

             - &-1-A:1A allow `:` to reference matrices of cells
             - (Add a reference for currently focussed cell?)
         - collections of interlinked cells can form functional blocks (stem cells?)
-    - cell selection improving group and group actions (maybe might be better to use cell interlinking?)
+    - cell selection: improving group (cell submatrixing) and group actions (maybe might be better to use cell interlinking?)
-    - serialise to some standard format (html? org-mode? can just save as factor code or object>bytes for now?)
+    - serialise to some standard format (html? org-mode? can just save as factor code or object>bytes for now. call it a colony file?)
     - live cells
         - the current dead cells only present text that needs reparsing, allow cells that are a refernce to be conserved (and presented in a pane?)
     - a stringy cell